Azure/azure-functions-sql-extension/docs/BindingsGuide_Python.md

     ```

 - Add an import json statement to the top of the file.
-- We also need to add the SQL input binding for the `employee` parameter.
+- We also need to add the SQL input binding for the `employees` parameter.
 Open the function.json file.
 - Paste the below in the file as an additional entry to the "bindings": [] array.

     ```json
     {
-      "name": "employee",
+      "name": "employees",
       "type": "sql",
       "direction": "in",
       "commandText": "select * from Employees",